 A Fauji must never demand respect – but command it by demonstrated conduct that is unimpeachable – both in and out of uniform.
 Of course, in a fluid situation and in the heat of battle, excesses could well be (and sometimes are) committed.
 In such cases there could be valid mitigating factors, but total absolution under the AFSPA is not a valid demand.
 Military Law is quite capable in addressing such situations: but must be invoked.

-In all countries and at all times, Civil-Military Relations are (at the very best) rather troublesome.
+In all countries and always, Civil-Military relations are (at the very best) rather troublesome.
 Civil society (and government) expects the military to do a job where the government has failed (repeatedly) but are quick to pontificate from the comfort of air-conditioned offices.
 The bitter truth is that a Fauji is no more than a citizen who is expected to obey the law.
 The AFSPA accords protection in the discharge of legitimate duty – but is not a blanket cover for deliberate transgressions (without sufficient cause).
 Where such things happen, military law must come down with a heavy hand.

-I, myself, took my Battalion to Sri Lanka where the Indian army had spent about three years under most trying conditions.
-Casualties to Indian Army were almost 1400.
+I, myself, took my Battalion to Sri Lanka where the Indian army had spent about three years under the most trying conditions.
+Casualties to the Indian Army were almost 1,400.
 One of my company officers was killed very next day.
 I know of an incident where a 10-year-old girl had shot an officer when the officer turned his back after seeing a huddle of women and thinking them to be harmless.
 But there was no retaliation.
-Under such gruelling situation when the LTTE was operating mixed and covered by the inseparable civilians, how many human right violation cases had been reported?
+Under such grueling situations when the Liberation Tigers of Tamil Elam (LTTE) was operating mixed and covered by the inseparable civilians, how many human right violation cases had been reported?
 Not even one.
 Just imagine the extent of self-restraint.

 In AFSPA, Army Act works as inbuilt corrective system.
 Army Act and Army Rules caters for all the situations and so worked well so far.
-I do not know how local police, CBI or judiciaries are coming into it?
+I do not know how local police, the Central Bureau of Investigation (CBI) or judiciaries are coming into it?
 What our top brass is doing?
 Is there degeneration in military leadership?
 There is only one Chief in the million-strong army.
 There is no second such authoritative post.
 In fact, instead of 365 army personnel going to the court army top brass should have felt the pulse and taken corrective measures.

 There is a raging debate amongst military circles, whether army should be employed in Insurgency environments or it should be left free to prepare for a future conventional war?
 Such a question smacks of the hollowness of the understanding of emerging form of a future military conflict.
 Manpower heavy armies with dud weapons and ammunition, serviced by unintelligent soldiers, are the sitting ducks for the ‘Designer and Customised wars ‘of the future.
 Weapons of mass destructions (WMD) and Revolutions in Military warfare (RMA) have changed the very concept of war in a ’Nuclear Zone’.

 Hybrid war seeks to exploit internal vulnerability of a nation through ‘Irregular Soldiers’, call them militants, insurgents, non- state actors, terrorists, fifth columnists and so on.
 ‘Triggers’ and ‘sparks’ are used in the form of support to separatist movements.
-This is preceded by Information Warfare to create favourable international public opinion.
+This is preceded by IW to create favourable international public opinion.
 Therefore, it is a considered opinion that proposed changes in the army is a first step towards gearing up for a future military role which would need light weight forces to implement CSD in a FSD scenario.

 In the long run, it would save the army from a ‘Future Shock’ which can lead to a military disaster like the manpower heavy army of Saddam Hussein of erstwhile president of Iraq.
 Remember, in a modern military conflict, what matters is quality and not quantity.
 Finally, we must also realise that we have been in a state of war since Pakistan – sponsored Azadi Movement in J&K and Khalistan Movement of Punjab.